magenta-aps/mox/README.rst

     Contains documentation for the REST API and setup documentation.
-You are not expected to have a profound knowledge of the system as such, but you do have to know your way in a Bash prompt — you should be able to change the Apache configuration and e.g. disable or change the SSL certificate on your own.
+You are not expected to have a profound knowledge of the system as such, but you do have to know your way in a Bash prompt — you should be able to change the Apache or Nginx configuration and e.g. disable or change the SSL certificate on your own.

 Developer documentation
     Contains documentation for developers of the mox codebase and building and